arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

         version |> withPatch (uint32 height) |> appendPrerelease pre
 ```

-The most interesting part is the calculation of the 'git height', the amount of commits between the current commit and the commit where the `version` file was last changed.
+The most interesting part is the calculation of the 'git height', the number of commits between the current commit and the commit where the *version* file was last changed.
 If the file is changed in the current working copy, we reset the height to 0.
-Otherwise we retrieve the commit where `version` was last changed, using our `previousChangeCommit` helper function.
-Then we use the built in FAKE function `revisionsBetween` to get the 'height' of our current commit.
-If the working directory is clean, this is the result, otherwise we add 1.
+Otherwise, we retrieve the commit where *version* was last changed, using our `previousChangeCommit` helper function.
+Then we use the built-in FAKE function `revisionsBetween` to get the 'height' of our current commit.
+If the working directory is clean, this is the result, otherwise, we add 1.

-The height is set as the patch number of the version read from the `version` file (don't forget to convert to an unsigned integer) and combined with the prerelease flags read from `version-pre` to create the correct version.
+The height is set as the patch number of the version read from the *version* file (don't forget to convert to an unsigned integer) and combined with the prerelease flags read from *version-pre* to create the correct version.

 ### Other branch rules